vega/vega-lite/CONTRIBUTING.md

 `yarn test` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.

-A lot of linting errors can be fixed automatically by running `yarn lint --fix`.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or to run tests in the background.
 You can use: